“What if Bilbo Had Worked for Smaug?” and Other Highlights from Scott Warren’s r/Fantasy AMA

 Recent Comments

-- Lisamarie on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 2 hours ago

-- Almuric on Brandon Routh Fully Revealed as the “Kingdom Come” Superman in Stunning Pic From Crisis on Infinite Earths 3 hours ago
+- Kevin Lee Myers on Brandon Routh Fully Revealed as the “Kingdom Come” Superman in Stunning Pic From Crisis on Infinite Earths 2 hours ago

-- caddan on Reading the Wheel of Time: Looking For the Truth in Robert Jordan’s The Shadow Rising (Part 5) 3 hours ago
+- ChristopherLBennett on Star Trek: The Next Generation Rewatch: “Homeward” 3 hours ago

+- Lord Foul on Brandon Routh Fully Revealed as the “Kingdom Come” Superman in Stunning Pic From Crisis on Infinite Earths 3 hours ago

-- Almuric on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 3 hours ago
+- hoopmanjh on “I’m Mary Poppins, y’all!” — Guardians of the Galaxy, Vol. 2 3 hours ago

+- krad on Star Trek: The Next Generation Rewatch: “Homeward” 4 hours ago